Main navigation | Main content

 To become eligible as a principal investigator at the University of Minnesota, you must complete:

-RCR part 1 – complete 1 of the following.
-Firefox is the recommended browser for accessing the training.(RC4001) RCR Core 1 – Arts & Humanities
+Complete one version of the RCR core curriculum.
+Select a version based on your discipline or type of research.
+Firefox is the recommended browser for accessing the training.(RC4101) RCR Core – Arts & Humanities

 Click on the titles below to open/close the topic.